 Don’t know where Bella Bella is?
 Go to Vancouver and head north.
 Way north, up where giant cedar trees grow.
 Brian Reid harvests those trees for a living.
 (His company also plants new ones to promote sustainable growth for the future.)
 He selected a 240 year old western red cedar log, hollowed it out and stuffed it full of 529 pounds of batteries and a 35 horsepower electric motor.

 Following this, Reid then apparently added two industrial-strength leaf blowers (20 horsepower a pop) before taking the creation to the local drag strip to play, where “it managed to top out at 55 miles per hour at the end of the quarter mile.”

 Hmm… I admit to not particularly liking this… I think it’s just that the vehicle is so damned ugly compared to a living 240-year-old redwood.
 While this electric vehicle (EV) is no doubt certainly less environmentally destructive than one made of metal (factoring in mining, refinement, shipping, etc), I still can’t help but get irritated looking at it… Maybe that’s just me, though.

-Images by Brian Reed
+Images courtesy Brian Reed

 It will make you happy & help you live in peace for the rest of your life.